ON CUE BCA 2020 LEAGUE BYLAWS

 On Cue BCA Pool League 2020 Bylaws

-The following rules will govern play in the On Cue BCA Pool League in 2018.
-Along with these rules, the Official Rules of CueSports International (CSI) will be used.
+The following rules will govern play in the On Cue BCA Pool League.
+Along with these rules, the Official Rules of CueSports International (CSI) will be used with possible slight variations.

 1. Starting Time of Match - Starting time of matches will be 7:00pm please allow 10 minutes of grace time for players and captains that are running late if necessary.
 If a player cannot be there by the time his/her match is ready to start, the opposing captain must allow the player to be played around until it is that players turn again.
 At the point the opposing captain has the option to continue to play around the player or force them to forfeit matches until the player arrives.

 2. Sanctioning Fees & Membership Lookup - All players' annual sanction fees must be paid prior to playing your second match.
-Failure to do so will result in a forfeit for any unsanctioned players.
+Failure to do could be subject to a forfeit for any unsanctioned players.
 Players may check their membership status and membership ID number by going to on the "Membership Lookup" page.
 That captain is responsible for filling out the player's information on the List of New/Additional BCA Pool League Players page in the team's packets, as well as collecting the weekly $10 fee to play.
 This player cannot play a second match without paying the $15 annual BCA Pool League Membership Fee.
 Contact any league officer if there is any doubt about a player's eligibility.

-5. A player that has never played in this league and /or has no Fargo rating or an unestablished rating, their rating must be approved by the advisory committee.
+5. A player that has never played in this league and /or has no Fargo rating or a non established rating, their rating must be approved by the advisory committee and/or OnCue management.
 (Emergency situations will be handled by league management.
 Fargo will then calculate the player's rating based on assigned starter rating and future games played.
 All players must follow any bylaws pertaining to ratings.
-After week seven (7), any non-established player added must be approved no less than one (1) week before the match takes place.
+No team will be allowed to add any player after the first half of any session.
+(Emergency situations will be considered).

-6. Tables and Equipment Used - Tables and pool balls used should be in "playable" condition.
-If deemed "unplayable" by the League Operator, the match may be moved to another venue.
+6. Tables and Equipment Used – Venues, Tables and pool balls used should be in "playable" condition.
+If deemed "unplayable" by the League Operator, the match may be moved to another venue or another table.
 The pool balls, including the cue ball used, may be chosen by the home team unless otherwise specified by the league.

-7. Setting Team Lineups - The home team captain will set the lineup on the score sheet first, and then give it to the visiting team captain to do the same.
+7. Setting Team Lineups – Score sheets will be in triplicate.
+The white copy will go in the envelope and signed by both teams.
+The home team captain will set the lineup on the score sheet first, and then give it to the visiting team captain to do the same and each team will take one of the colored copies with them.

 9. Replacing a Starting Lineup Player - Once a player in the starting lineup is replaced by a sub they cannot go back into the lineup.
 LMS will only allow a player name to appear once on a score sheet.

 10. Shooting Out Policy - With prior approval of the opposing team captain, one player on a team is allowed to "shoot out" or play all their games consecutively at the start of the match.
-This policy is not allowed at the BCAPL National Championships.
+This policy is not allowed at the BCAPL National Championships or any other high level event.

 11. Time Limits to Report to the Table – Players must report to the table for their game in a reasonable amount of time.
 Even though there is a "late" policy in place, we encourage team captains to work with each other whenever possible.
 Remember, this is a pool league where the idea is to have good clean competition AND TO HAVE FUN!!!